Python-PyQt/PyQt6-Docs/descriptions/Qt3DRender/QEffect-c.rst

     // Add the technique to the effect effect->addTechnique(gl3Technique);

-A QParameter defined on an Effect is overridden by a QParameter (of the same name) defined in a QMaterial, QTechniqueFilter, QRenderPassFilter.
+A QParameter defined on a :sip:ref:`~PyQt6.Qt3DRender.QEffect` overrides parameter (of the same name) defined in QTechnique and QRenderPass, but are overridden by parameter in QRenderPassFilter, QTechniqueFilter and QMaterial.

 .. seealso:: QMaterial, QTechnique, QParameter.